forbes110/FIANA--Financial-News-Analyzer/README.md

 ```

 ## 2. Sentiment Analysis
-Need more correct data to enhance the result, this is still need more revision(dataset correctness).
+Need more correct data to enhance the result, this is still need more revision(dataset correctness), you could check that in our paper.
 ### Download file required and environment settings
 ```shell
 bash scripts/download.sh